ashrestha-keymind/sitecore-container-example/README.md

 - Traefik: http://localhost:8079

 # Troubleshooting
+## Docker: Port in use issue
+- The container uses the same ports as IIS (80/443).
+Make sure to stop IIS or any other applications that might be using the port.

 ## Not able to access SOLR using the URL provided above
 - If using edge/chrome, the browser automatically redirect all the traffic to HTTPS protocal.
 SOLR URL will not work with this at this time.